Tucatinib Combined With Ado-Trastuzumab Emtansine in Advanced ERBB2/HER2-Positive Metastatic Breast Cancer: A Phase 1b Clinical Trial.

 Trial Registration: ClinicalTrials.gov Identifier: NCT01983501.

 Borges, Virginia F; Ferrario, Cristiano; Aucoin, Nathalie; Falkson, Carla; Khan, Qamar; Krop, Ian; Welch, Stephen; Conlin, Alison; Chaves, Jorge; Bedard, Philippe L; Chamberlain, Marc; Gray, Todd; Vo, Alex; and Hamilton, Erika, "Tucatinib Combined With Ado-Trastuzumab Emtansine in Advanced ERBB2/HER2-Positive Metastatic Breast Cancer: A Phase 1b Clinical Trial."
 (2018).
-Journal Articles and Abstracts.
+Articles, Abstracts, and Reports.
 172.